Sílvia Pérez Cruz

-Sílvia Pérez Cruz (born 15 February 1983) is a Spanish and Catalan singer.
+Sílvia Pérez Cruz (born in Palafrugell, 15 February 1983) is a Spanish singer and composer.
 In 2012, she recorded her first solo album, 11 de Novembre, which was nominated for album of the year in both Spain and France.
-A song performed by her, "No Te Puedo Encontrar", received a Goya Award for best original song for 2012.
+A song performed by her, "No te puedo encontrar", received a Goya Award for Best Original Song for 2012.
 In 2014, she released her album Granada.
 Both releases have been in collaboration with Raül Fernández Miró.
-She received another Goya Award for best original song, for the song "Ai, ai, ai", composed and performed by her, from the film "Cerca de tu casa" (2016).
+She received another Goya Award for best original song, for the song "Ai, ai, ai", composed and performed by her, for the film At Your Doorstep (2016).
+In 2022, the Spanish Government awarded her the "Premio Nacional de la Músicas Actuales" ("National Prize for contemporary music").
+In her latest album, Toda la vida, un día (2023), Cruz "recreated her whole life in a single album, embarking on what would become a year-long work recorded in Barcelona, Pontós, Madrid, Jerez, Buenos Aires, Coatepec and Havana."
+On July 1, 2024, she performed on NPR's "Tiny Desk Concert."

 Background

 Cruz's parents were both singers who sang together.
 Her mother Glòria Cruz i Torrellas taught her to play the saxophone and piano as well as how to dance and sculpt.
 Her father Càstor Pérez Diz was a self-taught guitarist.
-She has a daughter.
+She has a daughter, Lola.

 She went to Catalonia College of Music in Barcelona, where she received classical training studying the piano and saxophone and receiving a degree in vocal jazz.
 While she was at Catalonia College of Music, she and three other women founded a flamenco group called Las Migas.
 They combined their different musical approaches to create a new type of flamenco.
 It was not long after this that she became well known in the Spanish music scene.

 Cruz told NPR that a song must have a story.
 She believes that her view of songs as stories comes from her mother who was a singer and storyteller.
 Her mother, she said, also viewed songs as stories.